 Are you considering the ISO/IEC 27000 family of standards for your organization?
 Are you curious about the purpose of these standards?
-Why would you choose to implement them?
-As it turns out, the answers to these questions are simple: the ISO/IEC 27000 family of standards are designed to help organizations keep their information safe and secure.
+Why should you choose to implement them?
+As it turns out, the answers to these questions are simple: the ISO/IEC 27000 family of standards is designed to help organizations keep their information safe and secure.

-With the help of these standards, organizations can manage the security of their assets, including financial information, intellectual property, information and details about employees, and all other information entrusted to the organization or a third party.
+With the help of these standards, organizations can manage the security of their assets, including financial information, intellectual property, employee details and all other information entrusted to the organization or a third party.

 Benefits of ISO 27001